 However by 1900, despite Coubertin’s hesitance, 22 women out of 997 athletes competed in five sports.
 Tennis, sailing, croquet, equestrian and golf were open to women, even though only golf and tennis had events for women only.

 As women’s hemlines shortened, corsets got the heave-ho and the importance of physical fitness for both genders became increasingly accepted, women were slowly admitted into more sports.
-Fast-forward to the 2014 Sochi Olympic Games, and women will compete in a total of 49 events.
 Along the way there have been some fascinating milestones.
 Consider the following:

 1. The United States’ first-ever female gold medalist never knew she won a medal.
 Margaret Abbott was visiting Paris with her mother during the 1900 Olympics when the duo joined — and won — a nine-hole golf tournament.
 The event was so disorganized that nobody there realized that it was part of the Games until much later when historians discovered that the event was indeed on the Olympic program.
 The same year, British tennis player Charlotte Cooper became the first female tennis champion.